jiaohehu/NPreview/DOC-diagram.md

   at 12-pt, which makes the text look big.
 The problem has been corrected by shrinking the size of the SVG.

+- It is not currently possible to specify line segments in a drawline method.
+  Such that it allows a line to be terminated and the next point will start a new line segment.
+The proposed method is to repurpose the () operator to insert a 'nan' point.
+This point will be interpreted to mean the interruption of the current line segment, and the next point will be the start of a new line segment.